Stuart Hancock: Concert works

 Hancock is active as a concert composer.
 His works include chamber pieces, such as Raptures (a quartet for flute, violin, viola and cello) and Flight Paths (a trio for flute, oboe and piano), as well as larger scale orchestral works, including a Violin Concerto and a Concerto for Two Flutes.

 Vocal compositions include the comedic cantata Choir Straits for unaccompanied SATB choir and soloists.
 With lyrics by Kit Hesketh-Harvey, Choir Straits was premiered by the Bath Camerata and Kit and The Widow at London's Wigmore Hall on 17 December 2009.
 Making Music commissioned his Folksong Suite for the 2011 Voices Now Festival at the Roundhouse, London, premiered by the Holst Singers conducted by Stephen Layton.

 With a libretto by Donald Sturrock, Hancock's youth opera Rain Dance was commissioned and staged by W11 Opera at Riverside Studios in December 2010, featuring the then 15-year-old Jonathan Antoine in a leading role.
 Rain Dance was subsequently staged in the US by the North Cambridge Family Opera, Massachusetts.
-W11 Opera commissioned a new operatic work from Hancock and Sturrock for their 2017 season, the result being the Elizabethan pirate romp The Cutlass Crew, staged at the POSK Theatre, London, with a US production planned for April 2022 (delayed by the Covid-19 pandemic from its original April 2020 dates) with North Cambridge Family Opera.
+W11 Opera commissioned a new operatic work from Hancock and Sturrock for their 2017 season, the result being the Elizabethan pirate romp The Cutlass Crew, staged at the POSK Theatre, London, with a US production performed in April 2023 (delayed by the Covid-19 pandemic from its original April 2020 dates) with North Cambridge Family Opera.

 In November 2019, Hancock released his debut album concert works album, entitled Raptures, on the Orchid Classics imprint.
 It was recorded by the BBC Concert Orchestra at Watford Colosseum, conducted by Levon Parikian.
 The works included the flamboyant overture Variations on a Heroic Theme, the Violin Concerto (with Jack Liebeck as soloist) and a new orchestral treatment of Hancock's earlier quartet Raptures.
 The release was warmly received across the classical music press.
 Michael Beek of BBC Music Magazine described it as "a joyous hour of large lyrical music".